dhall-lang/dhall-lang/standard/binary.md

 ## Decoding judgment

-Decoding of a naked Dhall expression is a function of the following
+You can decode a Dhall expression using the following judgment:
-form:

     decode-*(cbor) = dhall